 We have not yet embarked on mass production of our products and we have focused on the development of the first line of product using a unique process that runs in GlobalFoundries, a major semiconductor supplier for the automotive and other industries.
 We depend on GlobalFoundries to manufacture our products.
 We are in advanced negotiations with respect to a long-term manufacturing agreement with GlobalFoundries for the production of our products, as well as other services (including quality assurance, assembly and testing), although we cannot give assurance that the negotiations will result in an acceptable agreement.
 Such agreement, if completed, will help us secure the production of products to meet the forecasts we give to GlobalFoundries.
-GlobalFoundries has advised us that it will have the capacity necessary to meet our commitments based on our forecasts for 2022 and 2023.
+GlobalFoundries for 2022 and 2023.
 GlobalFoundries is our chip manufacturer and is responsible for chip production and supply chain management.